PrashantRGore/PV_Signal_ML/README.md

-# PV-Signal-ML: Regulatory-Grade Pharmacovigilance Digital Twin
+# PV-Signal-ML: Pharmacovigilance Signal Detection Research Prototype

-**A production-ready prototype of an enterprise pharmacovigilance signal detection system.**
+**Research implementation demonstrating signal detection algorithms, ML-based triage, and regulatory compliance concepts for educational and portfolio purposes.**

 ---

+## ⚠️ IMPORTANT REGULATORY DISCLAIMER

+**This is a research/proof-of-concept project, NOT a validated production system.**

+- ❌ **NOT FDA 21 CFR Part 11 validated** - This system has not undergone formal validation per GAMP5 guidelines
+- ❌ **NOT for use with real patient data** - Designed for demonstration with aggregated FAERS data only
+- ❌ **NOT a substitute for enterprise PV systems** - SAS, Snowflake, and commercial PV platforms have formal validation
+- ✅ **Educational value** - Demonstrates how enterprise PV systems work algorithmically
+- ✅ **Portfolio project** - Shows understanding of signal detection, ML, and regulatory concepts

+**For production use with real patient data, use validated commercial systems or implement formal GAMP5 validation.**

+---

-## 📋 What Is This?
+## 🎯 What Is This?

-`pv-signal-ml` is a **digital twin** of an enterprise pharmacovigilance (PV) system used by pharmaceutical companies and regulators to detect adverse event signals in spontaneous report databases (like FAERS).
+`pv-signal-ml` is a **research prototype** that demonstrates how enterprise pharmacovigilance (PV) systems work.
+It implements signal detection algorithms, ML-based triage, and regulatory compliance concepts using open-source tools.

+**Status:** 🔬 **RESEARCH PROTOTYPE** (Not production-validated)

 ### Key Capabilities